cristianmontalba/cristianmontalba.github.io/_pages/about.md

   - /about.html
 ---

-I am an MRI researcher and medical imaging technologist with over **11 years of experience** in advanced neuroimaging and quantitative biomarker development.
-My work sits at the intersection of MRI physics, machine learning, and clinical translation — with a focus on neurological and cardiovascular conditions including multiple sclerosis, glioma, psychosis, and autism.
+I develop MRI and AI solutions for clinical translation, building quantitative neuroimaging biomarkers to better understand and diagnose neurological and psychiatric disorders — including multiple sclerosis, glioma, psychosis, and autism.

-I have designed and led studies across **0.55T, 1.5T, and 3T** platforms (Philips, GE, Siemens), developing interpretable ML models for fMRI, DTI, and QSM data in both adult and pediatric populations.
-A recurring challenge across these projects is building robust models under clinical data constraints, which I address through domain-informed feature design and radiomics pipelines.
+My research covers 1.5T and 3T MRI platforms, where I design and lead studies using fMRI, DTI, and QSM, from data acquisition through image processing and analysis.
+To translate complex imaging data into clinically meaningful insights, I develop interpretable machine learning models, covering data curation, feature engineering, and predictive modeling using Matlab, Python, FSL, SPM, and scikit-learn.

-Beyond research, I am deeply committed to **Open Science**.
-I co-direct the [MRI Together](https://mritogether.esmrmb.org/) initiative and coordinate educational programs (SWiM and Conexxin) through ESMRMB's CAMERA program, aiming to make advanced MRI knowledge accessible across institutions and geographies.
+Beyond research, I am deeply committed to Open Science and global MRI education.
+I co-direct the MRI Together [MRI Together](https://mritogether.esmrmb.org/) initiative and co-lead SWiM and Conexxin through ESMRMB's [CAMERA](https://www.cameramriafrica.org/) program — working to make advanced MRI knowledge accessible in low- and middle-income countries, from image acquisition across MR platforms to image processing analysis and design.
 I also serve as a reviewer for *JMRI*, *Radiography Journal*, and *Radiology: Artificial Intelligence*.

 ## Education